-The Etobicoke School of the Arts (ESA) is a specialized, public arts-academic high school located in Toronto, Canada.
-Founded on September 8, 1981, the Etobicoke School of the Arts has the distinction of being the oldest, free standing arts-focused high school in Canada.
+The Etobicoke School of the Arts (ESA) is an arts-focused non-semestered high school located in Toronto, Canada.
+Founded on September 8, 1981, we have the distinction of being the oldest, free standing arts-focused high school in Canada.
 We are auditioned-based.
 Students from across the city can apply for consideration.

 Our academic curriculum offers a full range of course selections in the areas of mathematics, sciences, languages and social sciences, while giving you the flexibility to be fully engaged in your arts major.
-Students must balance a rigorous academic workload with numerous extra curricular performances.
+Students must balance a rigorous workload with numerous extra curricular performances.
 Students graduate with an Ontario Secondary School Diploma.
 Our graduates are very successful in gaining admission to post-secondary institutions, including universities, colleges and various arts schools.

 Over 80 per cent of our students pursue post-secondary studies at the university level in such disciplines as: engineering, music, life sciences, visual arts, economics, philosophy, journalism, drama and film.

 Etobicoke School of the Arts is very well known in North America.
 Our well-deserved reputation for excellence draws students from across the province.
 Our students have also excelled on the Provincial Grade 10 Literacy Test and on the Grade 9 EQAO Results.

 Our special interest programs include dance, drama, film, instrumental music, music theatre or visual arts.
 Students work with our committed staff in an exciting and dynamic curriculum tailored to each art.
 The learning environment is vibrant, engaging, welcoming and extremely busy.
 Students must study a minimum of two arts credits of their major each year.
 Learn more >>